 The symptoms of gout can be unpredictable, with flare-ups occurring suddenly, often at night.

-The pain can be excruciating, accompanied by swelling, warmth, and redness in the affected joint.
+The pain can be excruciating, accompanied by swelling, warmth, and redness in the affected joints.
 Over time, recurrent gout attacks can lead to chronic joint damage and other health complications.

 Vocal Biomarkers: A New Frontier in Health Diagnostics – from online AI information.